cancerberoSgx/flor/README.md

 ## Renderer
   * the most important class
   * limiting the rendering to just a partial region
-  * very flexibile API, for hooking in on rendering moments.
+  * very flexible API, for hooking in on rendering moments.
     * renderElementBody, renderChildren, renderTextNode, renderChild, renderBorder, etc. Elements can override using props.
-  * text nodes renderization supporting word wrap. very basic.
+  * text nodes render supports word wrap. very basic.
   * renders Elements and their children and text nodes in the program
   * supports element props cascading / propagation. currently 2 modes
   * central method for writing